jonnonz1/nz-statute-book/acts/public/1978/securities-act-1978.md

   (b) in the case of a contributory mortgage broker that is a body corporate or other body, the person is—
     (i) the contributory mortgage broker; or
     (ii) a director of the contributory mortgage broker that is acting, or is charged with acting, as the contributory mortgage broker for the contributory mortgage at the time that the breach occurred.
-(2) No person who is a director of a contributory mortgage broker shall be liable under subsection (1)(b) of this section if he or she proves that—
+(2) No person who is a director of a contributory mortgage broker shall be liable under subsection (1)(b) if he or she proves that—
   (a) the breach occurred without his or her knowledge or consent; and (b) he or she had reasonable grounds to believe and did, up to the time that he or she learned of the breach, believe that the contributory mortgage broker had complied with the regulations made under this Act; and
   (c) upon becoming aware of the breach he or she forthwith gave reasonable notice of the breach to the Registrar and any person to whom such notice is required to be given pursuant to regulations made under this Act.